 Recognizing the diversity of the Body of Christ (1 Cor.
-12), the faculty support on campus, online, and graduate students in the pursuit of their unique career callings and vocations.
+12), the faculty support on-campus, online, and graduate students in the pursuit of their unique career callings and vocations.
 Whenever possible, students will be given opportunities for practical learning experiences that will equip and enhance them with knowledge and skills that prepare them for viable careers in a competitive job market.
-Faculty will continually evaluate degree programs and instructional methods to ensure that the education offered by the University is practical and relevant in preparing students to serve Christ in Church and society.
+Faculty will continually evaluate degree programs and instructional methods to ensure that the education offered by the University is practical and relevant in preparing courageous ambassadors for Christ who are ready to serve in their chosen career fields.